-Cawston Park: Deaths of three patients prompts hospitals warning
+Cawston Park: Vulnerable patient deaths prompt hospitals warning

 Ms Flynn believes "searching questions" need to be asked by the NHS, after she was told by Ms Bailey's father that the hospital was charging £1,000 a day to care for his daughter.

-"The way in which businesses have developed in this area arises from business opportunism rather than the need of a population of people with learning difficulties", she said.
+"The way in which businesses have developed in this area arises from business opportunism rather than the need of a population of people with learning disabilities," she said.

 In a statement, Norfolk County Council said it did not commission services at Cawston Park but did monitor the safeguarding of patients there.